Facts about Post-Traumatic Stress Disorder (PTSD)

 Additional Information

-If you or a family member is experiencing a mental health or an alcohol or other drug-related emergency, seek immediate assistance by calling the 24-hour Suicide Prevention, Mental Health Crisis, Information and Referral Hotline: (216) 623-6888 or the United Way's First Call for Help, 211 or (216) 436-2000.
+If you or a family member is experiencing a mental health or an alcohol or other drug-related emergency, seek immediate assistance 24/7 from the 988 suicide & Crisis Lifeline via phonetext or chat.
+You can also text "Hello" or "Hola" to 741741.